fang150/fang150_old.github.io/_posts/2020-02-15-Counterfactual.md

 ## Adversarial Examples versus Counterfactual Examples

+*"One of the more challenging aspects of Adversarial Perturbations is that these small perturbations of an image are barely human perceptible, but result in drastically different classifier responses.
+Informally, this appears to happen because the newly generated images do not lie in the “space of real-images,” but slightly outside it.
+This phenomenon serves as an important reminder that when computing counterfactuals by searching for a close possible world, it is at least as important that the solution found comes from a “possible world” as it is that it is close to the starting example. "*

 ### Adversarial Example
 * $$x_{adv}=x+\epsilon \times\text{sign(} \nabla f_{x}(x,y)\text{  )}$$
 * Invisible to human eyes (see the Figure below.).